Chitauri: Earth-1610

-The Chitauri planted false information through the compromised Psi-Division that led S.H.I.E.L.D. and the Ultimates into a trap on a small Micronesian island; due to the combined efforts of Iron Man and Thor, the Ultimates, Nick Fury, and a handful of S.H.I.E.L.D. soldiers survived, but thousands of S.H.I.E.L.D. soldiers were killed and dozens of Helicarriers were destroyed.

-The Chitauri then counterattacked by infiltrating the Triskelion and capturing Wasp.
-The Chitauri leader (known only by his former Nazi identity Herr Kleiser) took the Wasp to a hidden Chitauri base in Arizona.
-However, their location was given away when a fleet of damaged Chitauri starships entered Earth's atmosphere, claiming that they were fleeing major defeats across the galaxy by their intergalactic enemies and that the remainder of their forces are forced to the Solar System.
-Disregarding Kleiser's long efforts, the Chitauri ordered him to destroy Earth and the Solar System with a doomsday bomb as part of a scorched-earth policy and retreat to the "lower fourth-dimension".
-The Ultimates and all available S.H.I.E.L.D. and military forces immediately converged on the alien fleet.
+The Chitauri leader (known only by his former Nazi identity Herr Kleiser) takes Wasp to a hidden Chitauri base in Arizona.
+However, their location is given away when a fleet of damaged Chitauri starships enter Earth's atmosphere, claiming that they were fleeing major defeats across the galaxy by their intergalactic enemies and that the remainder of their forces are forced to the Solar System.
+Disregarding Kleiser's efforts, the Chitauri order him to destroy Earth and the Solar System with a doomsday bomb as part of a scorched earth policy and retreat to the "lower fourth-dimension".
+The Ultimates and all available S.H.I.E.L.D. and military forces immediately converge on the alien fleet.

-At the same time, Captain America battled Kleiser, but was unable to defeat him alone.
-At Captain America's urging/mocking of Kleiser touching Betty Ross, the Hulk was able to kill Kleiser.
+At the same time, Captain America battled Kleiser, but is unable to defeat him alone.
+At Captain America's urging/mocking of Kleiser touching Betty Ross, the Hulk kills and eats Kleiser.

-During the Chitauri-Kree War, an entire Chitauri armada was fighting their enemies when they encountered Gah Lak Tus.
-When their ships were damaged by the entity, a rift in the fabric of reality brought a being from another universe, which called itself Galactus.
-Gah Lak Tus merged with the visitor, and created an even more powerful version of Galactus.

 Earth-616

 A new iteration of the Chitauri, inspired by their portrayal in the Marvel Cinematic Universe, were introduced into the mainstream Earth-616 continuity, debuting in Nova (2013).
 Most of the Chitauri are depicted as simple-minded creatures similar to insects.
-Additionally, they make use of Leviathans, colossal whale-like creatures created from Acanti and Starshark DNA that transport troops and weapons.